Justin99x/willow2-sdk-mods/save_file_organizer/README.md

 WARNING: The defrag button loads and resaves your save files.
 If the save has unloaded items, such as from a mod overhaul, you may lose those items.

+## Changelog

+### Version 1.1
+Numerous bug fixes
+- Fixed issue with new characters using an existing save file
+- Fixed unsyncing of main menu loaded character and the save file used when hitting "Continue"
+- Fixed issue where a copy of save was created when switching playthroughs
+- Character is now completely unloaded from main menu after using the "Defrag" option
+- Character names are sanitized for valid file names before renaming files
+- Fixed edge case where attempted rename conflicts with an existing file